jlegatheaux/RC2020-assignments/assignment-3/PART-1.md

 # Assignment 3: A smart client to download content from one or multiple HTTP servers

-# PART I - Inytroduction to TCP
+# PART I - Introduction to TCP

 ## Summary
 - Client/Server Model with TCP